russellhadley/mcgutils/README.md

 # Dotnet JIT code gen utilities - jitutils

-This repo holds a collection of utilities used by the Managed CodeGen team to automate tasks when working on CoreCLR.
+This repo holds a collection of utilities used by RyuJIT developers to automate tasks when working on CoreCLR.
 Initial utilities are around producing diffs of codegen changes.

 ## Summary